rocknsm/rock-docs/overview/quick_start/alt_install.md

 ### Clone Repo / Generate Defaults

-To download the latest bits, clone the [ROCK](https://github.com/rocknsm/rock) repo:
+Make sure you're in your home directory, then download the latest bits by cloning the latest [ROCK](https://github.com/rocknsm/rock) repo:

+* `cd`
 * `git clone https://github.com/rocknsm/rock.git`

 After applying updates ROCK needs a default configuration to build upon.
 This is done by running the aptly named named script as the admin user you created:

--  `cd /opt/rocknsm/rock`
+*  `cd /rock/bin`

--  `sudo ./generate_defaults.sh`
+*  `sudo ./generate_defaults.sh`

--  when successful you will see: "*Defaults generated.
+*  when successful you will see: "*Defaults generated.
 Adjust /etc/rocknsm/config.yml as needed.*"

 ### Customize Configuration